obs-websocket-community-projects/obs-websocket-java/README.md

 ### 📘 Notice to Developers: Repository Transfer 📘
 On June 21st, 2021, this repository was transferred from the `Twasi` Organization to the `obs-websocket-community-projects` Organization.
-This was done to better align this library with the greater Palakis' OBS Websocket plugin community, and provide better administrative tools.
+This was done to better align this library with the greater OBS Websocket plugin community, and provide better administrative tools.

 Remotes will continue to operate as normal, due to GitHub automatic redirects.
 However, to avoid confusion GitHub strongly recommends you update those remotes.